 “Through one man death entered the world.”

 It is often assumed that the wages of sin are death.
 Had not God said to the first couple, “ When you eat from it [the tree of life] you shall die?”

 I do not know the origin of the speculation that Adam would not have died had he not sinned.
 This belief continues to this day.
 Reportedly, “It’s commonly said that biblical creationists believe in ‘no death before the Fall’.
 But while humans clearly didn’t die before the fall, there’s no evidence that other life-forms didn't die.”

 To understand the wages of sin as physical death contradicts the whole biblical tradition and vitiates St. Paul’s argument about Adam and Jesus.

-After sinning, Adam and Eve did not drop dead but were afraid because hey saw they were naked.
-The curses inflicted on them are clearly spelled out: labor pain and toiling all the days of life, “until you return to the ground, from which you were taken.”
+After sinning, Adam and Eve did not drop dead but were afraid because they saw they were naked.
+The curses inflicted on them were clearly spelled out: labor pain and toiling all the days of life, “until you return to the ground, from which you were taken.”
 Throughout the Bible, death is the natural return to the dust from which the Adamites are taken.
-Punishment for sin can be sickness, disease, foreign invasion, and premature death, not death itself.
+Punishment for sin may be sickness, disease, foreign invasion, and premature death, not death itself.